-Some people are often puzzled about my setup – and the font I use – or just want to hear my recommendations for a given task.
+Some people are often puzzled about my setup – and the font I use – or want to hear my recommendations for a given task.
 On this page I will describe the majority of tools I use to survive my day accompanied with links for the readers to try them out.
 I try to keep this page updated as often as possible.
+That probably won’t happen more often than every other year, but anyway…

 My editor of choice is Visual Studio Code which I migrated to after using Atom and Sublime Text for some years.
 I dislike using full-blown IDEs as they are mostly resource hogs offering very little extra value to my workflow.
-All the posts and pages in this site have also been written with VS Code.
+Respectively, I’m too lazy to spend hours editing and tweaking settings for barebone editors like Vim and Emacs.
+Therefore, VS Code fits best in my niche.

 After years of cursing the allfathers while navigating in a clunky Bash shell, I came across the Friendly Interactive Shell (Fish).
-I have then supercharged my Fish shell with the Oh-My-Fish framework and the Spacefish theme.
+I have then supercharged my Fish shell with the Oh-My-Fish framework and the Starship prompt theme.

 While in the command line I use